opensupporter/osdi-docs/README.md

     The HTTP response body shall contain the serialization of the updated resource

-### Composite Requests (Updating or Creating with Embedded Resources)
-In some situations, a client may wish to update or create a resource and include embedded resources in the same request.
-For example, a client may wish to create or update a Person while including Address information.
-The functionality to accomplish this is called a *Composite Request*

-Composite Requests are only allowed with POST requests.

-Support for Composite Requests is OPTIONAL.

-Without Composite Requests, these scenarios would be accomplished with two separate requests.
-An initial request with a POST (for the create case) containing the parent resource (Person) information would be sent to the server.
-Based on the response to this initial request, the client would learn the URI for the newly created resource.
-A second POST request would be sent to that URI containing the representation of the child resource (Address)address to be added.

-To accomplish this in a single request, the client would use a Composite Request.
-Composite requests are used with POST only.
-A Composite request contains the representations of both the parent and child representations in a single request, according to the rules of HAL.
-Child representations are contained within an _embedded JSON element.

-Assuming the same example of updating or creating a Person and Address information in a composite request, the request body would contain the following information:

-	{
-	   "first_name": "Edwin",
-       "last_name": "Labadie",
-       "middle_name": "Marques",
-       "email": "test-3@example.com",
-       ... other attributes ...
-       "_embedded": {
-           "addresses": [ {
-               "address1": "935 Ed Lock",
-               "city": "New Dudley",
-               "state": "MN",
-               "postal_code": "17678",
-               "country_code": "RU",
-               "address_type": "Home",
-               "lat": 44,
-               "lng": 40,
-               "accuracy": "Rooftop",
-               "address_status": "Verified",
-               "primary": true,
-               ... other attributes ...
-               },
-               {
-               "address1": "935 Ed Lock",
-               "city": "New Dudley",
-               "state": "MN",
-               "postal_code": "17678",
-               "country_code": "RU",
-               "address_type": "Home",
-               "lat": 44,
-               "lng": 40,
-               "accuracy": "Rooftop",
-               "address_status": "Verified",
-               ... other attributes ...
-               } ]
-        }
-    }

-### Composite Server Behavior
-Composite requests that contain embedded representations may contain single embedded resources or resource collections (multiple instances of the same resource type).

-Note that in the description below, the server shall order operations as specified.

-##### Composite POST

-When a composite request such as the example above is sent to a server with a POST method, first a new resource is created for the parent (Person).
-If that is successful, then new resources are created for the child or children (Address) resources.
-If the upsert parameter is true, then the server may merge the transmitted resource representation with existing resources according to the rules of upsert.

-##### Error Handling

-If the attempt to update or create the parent resource fails, the server shall return the appropriate HTTP error code representing the failure.

-If the attempt to update or create the child resource(s) fails, the server shall return the 409 Conflict HTTP response code.
-Within the response body, the server shall include descriptive information on the nature of the child resource failure.
-This information is determined by best-effort.
-Consistent with the definition of 409 Conflict, the assumption is that the user or client may need to examine the resulting resource state to determine the appropriate next steps.

-##### Responses to Composite requests

-If the composite server operations are successful, then a standard response containing the resource representations is returned.
-It should contain the embedded resources as well.

 ## Selecting Results
 ### Filtering Collections with OData